A Study of the Drugs Selumetinib Versus Carboplatin/Vincristine in Patients With Neurofibromatosis and Low-Grade Glioma

 Experimental: Arm II (selumetinib sulfate)

-Patients receive selumetinib sulfate PO BID on days 1-28.
-Treatment is continuous and repeats every 28 days for 27 cycles in the absence of disease progression or unacceptable toxicity.
+Patients receive selumetinib sulfate PO BID on days 1-28 of each cycle.
+Treatment is continuous and cycles repeat every 28 days for 27 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also undergo MRI throughout the trial.

 Ancillary studies